12 Famous Philanthropists

-Want to make a difference in the lives of others?Give back Today
+You can make a positive difference in the lives of others right nowStart giving back today

 What is a philanthropist?